dmachard/go-dnscollector/doc/collectors.md

 ### DNS tap

-Dnstap stream collector:
+Collector to logging DNStap stream from DNS servers.
-* tcp or unix socket listener
+The traffic can be a tcp or unix DNStap stream.
+TLS is also supported.
-* tls support

 Options:
 - `listen-ip`: (string) listen on ip